powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 You need here to specify the path to your PEVF file, the name and path to each IGM on a different line and the path to the directory where you want the SV file and log file to be saved to be saved.

 ## Create `BalancesAdjustmentValidationParameters` class to load parameters from the configuration file
 First, we will create a java class called `BalancesAdjustmentValidationParameters` containing the parameters that we want to use, such as the paths of the IGMs, the path to the PEVF file and the output directory.
 All these parameters will come from the configuration file.
-This class will allow to read the code to load the parameters from the configuration file.
+This class will also have a method to load the parameters from the configuration file.
 You can start with adding the variables that we will need :
 ```java
 private final Map<String, String> igmPaths = new HashMap<>();